 The video game industry is experiencing unprecedented success.
 It’s been estimated that gaming will be worth over $91 billion dollars by 2020.
-It shocked us to learn that jobs for game developers and game designers have shown a strong decline since 2014 with a 65% drop in the number of postings.
+This leads to the question: Are game developers in demand?
+All signs point to yes — but it shocked us to learn that jobs for game developers and game designers have shown a strong decline since 2014 with a 65% drop in the number of postings.

 However, searches for gaming jobs have remained relatively constant since 2014.
-Searches for “game developer” have even grown by 50%.
+Searches for “game developer” have even grown by 50%, which shows there is interest from job seekers.
 Our team examined the job market outlook related to the overall gaming industry and found some interesting patterns to signal strong growth for jobs in gaming.

 How did video games become such big business?